- What is the Intending Organ Donors Visa?

 This criterion is in place to identify and eradicate the possibility of exploitation or organ trafficking.

-In order to satisfy the visa officer that a sale is not being transacted, they will use the following criteria to assess and evaluate the legitimacy of the organ donation:
+In order to satisfy the visa officer that a sale is not being transacted, the organ donor will use the following criteria to assess and evaluate the legitimacy of the organ donation:

 - Whether or not you and the recipient are related to each other